burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 \text{b} = \text{b} - \alpha \cdot \frac{\partial \text{error}}{\partial b}
 $$

+Here, $\alpha$  is my learning rate, and in the code below, it's set to 0.0001

 So here is my Python function for doing this Gradient Descent:

 ```python